jason-mauro/Tran-Interpreter/README.md

-# React + Spring Boot Application Setup
+# Tran Interpreter Run Instructions

 This guide will help you set up and run the application after cloning the repository.
-The project consists of a Spring Boot backend and a React (Vite) frontend.
+The project consists of a Spring Boot backend which runs the interpreter and a React (Vite) frontend which serves as a code editor.

 ## Prerequisites